nabilbouab/nabilbouab.github.io/_posts/2019-08-12-https-nginx.md

 You can find the code of this step [here](https://github.com/nabilbouab/tech-blog-labs/tree/step-2)

-## Step 3: Configure NGINX to access the certificates
+## Step 3: Make HTTPS work

-In order to do the ssl termination, Nginx needs to be able to access your
+This last step will consist in two steps:

-## Step 4: Make the redirection from HTTP to HTTPS
+  * We first need to make a redirection from HTTP to HTTPS
+  * We need to make Nginx do the encryption/decryption by providing it access to the generated certificates

 We need to make an HTTP redirection to HTTPS.
 Let's try to understand this better in a more detailed diagram:

 ![SSL termination diagram](/assets/nginx-ssl-termination.png)

-We need to secure all that stuff now!
-We will need to setup an HTTP server in order to do the TLS communication with clients.
-This is very important as we have a login page to the admin part of our application so we don't want to have our password not encrypted in the wire between the client and the server.

-We decided to use let's encrypt and Nginx to do that.
-Let's encrypt is a certificate authority which will verify that we are the owner of the domain and give us certificates.
-The certificates are a pair of keys which are just two files.

-The first step is to generate the certificates on the local machine.
-We will use `certbot` to do that.

-Then, we need to configure nginx to find the certificate to encrypt the ongoing and outgoing traffic.
+In order to do the ssl termination, Nginx needs to be able to access the certificates which will be used to encrypt and decrypt the data.
+We need to change the Nginx config to point it to the newly generated certificates and make the redirection that way:

 ```
 worker_processes  1;